Interlibrary Loan Borrowing and Document Delivery Services

 Books and other interlibrary loan materials must be returned by the due date.
-Materials may be returned at any of the Libraries’ Service Desks or at the Highland Street book drop.
+Materials may be returned at any of the Libraries’ Service Desks or book drops.
 All loaned items are subject to recall and are to be returned immediately.
-Patrons are financially responsible for items that are not returned, lost, or damaged.
+Patrons are financially responsible for items that are not returned, lost, or damaged while checked out.

 Failure to return Interlibrary Loan materials by the due date may lead to replacement charges levied by the lending library.
-In order to remain in good standing with our interlibrary loan partners, the UNT Libraries pay replacement charges for outstanding items.
-When the UNT Libraries pay replacement charges, the patron becomes responsible for reimbursing the UNT Libraries.
-Replacement fees will not be waived after the UNT Libraries have made payment.
-Replacement fees are non-refundable and may lead to restrictions on future Interlibrary Loan service.
+In order to remain in good standing with our interlibrary loan partners, the UNT Libraries pay replacement charges.
+The patron is responsible for reimbursing the UNT Libraries.
+Replacement fees are non-refundable.

 Receipt of Materials